-What do we know about the Arbery case?

 Ahmaud Arbery: What do we know about the case?

 Ahmaud Arbery was jogging in February when he was confronted by Gregory and Travis McMichael.
 Mr Arbery was fatally shot during the encounter.
-Now, over two months later, the pair have been arrested.
+More than two months later, the two men were arrested, as was the neighbour who filmed the death.

-Here's what we know about the case.
+Here's what we know so far.

-What's the status of the investigation?
+What's the status of the case?

-Gregory, 64, and Travis McMichael, 34, are in the custody of the Glynn County Sheriff's Department.
-They were detained by the Georgia Bureau of Investigation (GBI) on 7 May.
+Gregory, 64, and Travis McMichael, 34, have been in the custody of the Glynn County Sheriff's Department since last year.

+They were detained by the Georgia Bureau of Investigation (GBI) on 7 May 2020.

+A neighbour who filmed a video of the confrontation, William Bryan, was arrested on 21 May 2020.

 How did Arbery die?